-The macroeconomic scenarios reflect Nordea's view of how the Finnish economy might develop in light of Russia's invasion of Ukraine and the conflict in the Middle East.
-This includes consideration of the possibility of continued high inflation, reinforced by a renewed surge in energy prices, and the potential impact of high interest rates on the financial markets and economic activity.
+The macroeconomic scenarios reflect Nordea's view of how the Finnish economy might develop in the light of the geopolitical turmoil.
+This includes consideration of the Finnish economy growing less than peer countries and increasing unemployment rate.
 When developing the scenarios, Nordea considered projections from Nordic governments and central banks, Nordea Research and the ECB's macroeconomic forecasts for the euro area.

 Economic projections from the Bank of Finland and the European Central Bank are used as a basis for the baseline scenario.
-In Finland, high interest rates are triggering a mild recession.
-Finnish housing market and house prices have stabilised after the downward adjustment in 2023.
-The risks around the baseline are tilted to the downside.
+The Finnish housing market is slowly picking up and the house price development is stable.
+The risks around the baseline forecast are tilted to the downside, with the upside scenario deviating less from the baseline than the adverse.